as1ndu/as1ndu/content/post/exploring-the-strains-of-front-running.md

 ---
-title : "The strains of front running." description : "Front running" slug : "the-strains-of-front-running" draft : true tags : ["code"] date : "1995-08-08"
+title : "Exploring the strains of front-running" description : "Front running" slug : "exploring-the-strains-of-front-running" draft : true tags : ["code"] date : "2018-04-02"
 ---

 # Strains

 - On native asset markets
 - On synthetic markets.

 # Cases where it isn't justified.
 - sniping